 Complementary_colors (Wikipedia)

-Complementary colors in the RGB color model.
+Complementary colors in the RGB and CMY color models

-Complementary colors in the traditional RYB color model.
+Complementary colors in the traditional RYB color model

 Which pairs of colors are considered complementary depends on the color theory one uses: